23 Steps — Interactive Checklist

 Resize images to their display dimensionshigh

-A 4000×3000px image displayed at 800×600px wastes 25x the pixels.
-Always resize to display size.
+A 4000×3000px image displayed at 800×600px wastes 25× the pixels.
+The browser still decodes all 12 million pixels.

 Use 2x resolution for retina displays (max 1600px wide)medium